 International Dark Sky Association– help preserve our heritage of dark skies.

-Meteorite Central– see if that strange rock you found is a meteorite.
+Meteorite Information– see if that strange rock you found is a meteorite.

 Clear Sky Forecast– observing conditions for mid-Michigan.